7 Recommended Beaches in Okayama Prefecture. Enjoy the summer at the Seto Naikai beaches!

 Beach opening period: July 7th, 2024 (Sun) - early September

-This is a swimming beach on Kitagi Island, the largest of the Kasaoka Islands.
-It takes about 10 minutes on foot from the island's port, Oura Port, but it is comfortable and uncrowded.
-You can spend your time relaxing at your leisure.
+This beach is located on Kitagi Island Island, the largest of the Kasaoka Islands.
+It takes about 10 minutes on foot from the island's port, Oura Port, but it's not crowded, so it's comfortable and you can spend your time relaxing.

 access: